pwcremin/RNSync/README.md

 **New!** RNSync now works with [Redux Persist](https://github.com/rt2zz/redux-persist).
 Please read the [RNSyncStorage doc](RNSyncStorage.md) for more info.
 You may also prefer the simplified API.

 ## Udates
+ * 1/17 - You can now use [rnsync_key_generator](https://github.com/pwcremin/rnsync_key_generator) to easily add a route to your Express server to handle the creation of your device database and credentials
  * 1/16 - ok some changes to really get this working with 0.40.
 Please read iOS installation instructions as they have changed
  * 1/15 - v2.0.0 update for 0.40 and fixed promisfy issue
  * 12/7 -